Islamic holidays

-There are two official holidays in Islam, Eid al-Fitr and Eid al-Adha, which are celebrated by Muslims worldwide.
-Both holidays occur on dates in the lunar Islamic calendar, which is different from the solar-based Gregorian calendar, so they are observed on different Gregorian dates every year.
-There are a number of other days of note and festivals, some common to all Muslims, others specific to Shia Islam as a whole or branches thereof.
+There are two main holidays in Islam that are celebrated by Muslims worldwide: Eid al-Fitr and Eid al-Adha.
+The timing of both holidays are set by the lunar Islamic calendar, which is based upon the cycle of the moon, and so is different from the more common, European, solar-based Gregorian calendar.
+Every year, the Gregorian dates of the Islamic holidays change.

-Both Eid al-Fitr and Eid al-Adha follow a period of 10 holy days or nights: the last 10 nights of Ramadan (Eid al-Fitr), and the first 10 days of Dhu al-Hijjah (Eid al-Adha).
-The Night of Power, one of the last 10 nights of Ramadan, is the holiest night of the year.
+Both Eid al-Fitr and Eid al-Adha follow a period of 10 holy days or nights: the last 10 nights of Ramadan for Eid al-Fitr, and the first 10 days of Dhu al-Hijjah for Eid al-Adha.
+The Night of Power (Arabic: لیلة القدر, romanized: Laylat al-Qadr), one of the last 10 nights of Ramadan, is the holiest night of the year.
 Conversely, the Day of Arafah, the day before Eid al-Adha, is the holiest day of the Islamic year.

+There are a number of other days of note as well as festivals, some common to all Muslims, others specific to Shia Islam or branches thereof.

-Additionally, Friday is considered the holiest day of the week, and in Islamic tradition, is considered a celebration in itself.
-Friday Prayers (Juma) are congregational prayers held in mosques, and Muslims are encouraged to wear clean and refined clothes, perfume, and bathe.
-It's customary to eat special meals with family on this day.
+Additionally, Friday is considered the holiest day of the week, and, in Islamic tradition, is considered a celebration in itself.
+Friday prayers (Juma) are congregational prayers held in mosques, and Muslims are encouraged to wear clean and refined clothes, perfume, and bathe.
+It is customary to eat special meals with family on this day.

 Holidays

 Eid al-Fitr is celebrated at the end of Ramadan (a month of fasting during daylight hours), and Muslims may perform acts of zakat (charity) on the occasion, which begins after the new moon is sighted for the beginning of the month of Shawwal.
 Celebration begins with prayers on the morning of 1 Shawwal, followed by breakfast, and often celebratory meals throughout the day.

-Eid al-Adha is celebrated on the tenth day of Dhu al-Hijjah, when the Hajj pilgrimage takes place and lasts for four days.
-Muslims may perform an act of zakat and friendship by slaughtering a sheep and distributing the meat to family, friends, and to the poor.
+Eid al-Adha is celebrated on the tenth day of Dhu al-Hijjah, when the Hajj pilgrimage takes place which lasts for four days.
+Muslims may perform an act of zakat and friendship by slaughtering a sheep or cow and distributing the meat to family, friends, and the poor.
 Muslims are also encouraged to be especially friendly and reach out to one another during this period.

 Religious practices

 Fasting

-Muslims celebrate when the Quran was first revealed to Prophet Muhammed by fasting from dawn to sunset during Ramadan, the ninth month of the Islamic calendar.
-Fasting is a purifying experience so that Muslims can gain compassion and deepen their faith in Allah.
+Muslims celebrate when they believe the Quran was first revealed to Muhammed by fasting from dawn to sunset during Ramadan, the ninth month of the Islamic calendar.
+Fasting is considered a purifying experience so that Muslims can gain compassion and deepen their faith in God.
+Those with certain health conditions such as diabetes, and children are exempt from fasting.

-The act of fasting represents the condition experienced by the needy, who although already hungry must also fast for Ramadan.
-Muslims fast by denying themselves food, water and all related sexual activity with their spouses, but people with chronic diseases or unhealthy conditions such as diabetes, and children are exempt from fasting.
 Travelers, and women who are menstruating or nursing a baby, are exempt from fasting but are required to fast later.
-A person's observance of fasting can be for naught if religiously forbidden acts are made, such as Ghibah (backbiting others) and deceiving others.